allensandiego/allensandiego.github.io/peek/help.md

 Click [here](https://shinobi.video/articles/2018-11-24-how-to-setup-ptz-in-shinobi) for instructions on setting PTZ in Shinobi.

-**NOTE:** Zoom and enable/disable night vision are currently not supported.
+> Zoom and enable/disable night vision are currently not supported.

 ## I noticed some stream delays when using the application as compared to using Shinobi interface. {#delays}

 This can be hardware or network related.
 It might be a good idea to try different stream types to see which is best for your device.

-**NOTE:** Playing a stream varies on stream type and devices.
+> Playing a stream varies on stream type and devices.
 There are devices that only support a number of stream type while other devices support other stream types.
 However, there are some common stream types that are generally supported in most devices (ie. mp4).